MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 ## Create an Affinity Group ##

-_Affinity groups_ group your Windows Azure services to optimize performance.
+_Affinity groups_ group your Microsoft Azure services to optimize performance.
 All services within an affinity group will be located close to each other in the same data center.

-For HPC, it's especially important to use affinity groups because because of how Windows Azure Data Centers are designed.
-Basically, Windows Azure Data Centers are built using "containers" full of clusters and racks.
+For HPC, it's especially important to use affinity groups because of how Microsoft Azure Data Centers are designed.
+Basically, Microsoft Azure Data Centers are built using "containers" full of clusters and racks.
 Each container has specific services, i.e. Compute and Storage, SQL Azure, Service Bus, Access Control Service, etc. Containers are spread across the data center, so when we subscribe or deploy a service the _Fabric Controller_ (which chooses based on our solution configuration where the services should be deployed) can place our services anywhere in the data center.
 This means that even if we choose the same data center for all our Azure services, we cannot guarantee that the services will be physically close together.
 Using an Affinity Group tells the Fabric Controller that services should always be close together, thereby reducing latency and increasing performance.

 > - - - - - - - - - - - - - - - - - - - - -
 > **IMPORTANT**